cpestana/pay_gap/README.md

 # pay_gap

-Data analysis of gender pay gap using dataset from Glassdoor.
+Data analysis of gender pay gap using Glassdoor dataset from the entire year of 2018.